Achronite/node-red-contrib-energenie-ener314rt/README.md

 > TIP: If you already know the house/zone code assigned, for example to an RF hand controller, you can use that in your node to make the device work with both.

-4) Perform one-time only setup to **discover** your **'Monitor'** and **'Control & Monitor'** devices (if applicable)
+4)  If you have any **'Monitor'** or **'Control & Monitor'** devices perform one-time only setup to **discover** the devices

-    * Drag one of the pink or purple nodes onto the canvas
+    * Drag the appropriate pink or purple node onto the canvas (see Supported Devices table below, if you are unsure which one to use)
     * Open the node by double clicking
     * If required, add a board config (only done once for all devices), by clicking pencil next to board, and then clicking 'add'
     * Click 'pencil' icon to add a new device
     * The device config node will open and perform an auto-scan; after 10 seconds it returns a list of devices that it has found.
-If your device is not found you get it to 'join' the network by holding the button.
-You can click the search button if the device is not found.
+If your device is not found you can force it to transmit a 'join' request by holding the button on the device for 5 seconds.
+You can click the search button as many times as you like if the device is not found.
 If you find that it is still not working, please raise a bug request.
     * Select the device in the 'Devices' drop down
     * The Product name, ID and type will populate
     * (Optional) Change the 'Name' of the device if desired